 I ran out of my meds last week.
 The doctor closed for carnival weekend and I forgot to factor that in.
 I figured a couple days without my meds wouldn’t hurt, right?

 I’ve been on anti-depressants for 6 years now.
-I KNOW I need the stuff.
+I know I need the stuff.
 Yet every time I come close to running out, I push back on getting a timely refill.
 Like I can force myself to do without it until the very last day or something.
 Like last-minute (ill-advised) heroics can take away the fact that the depression I live with is due to a chemical imbalance in my brain.

-I like to think I’m pretty self-aware and knowledgeable about my shit.
+I like to think I’m pretty self-aware and knowledgeable about my stuff.
 I like to think I take good care of myself and walk my talk.
 I like to think that I’m making progress, that I’m not limited or defined by the state of my mental health.
 I like to think that I’m doing OK.

 Of course I can “do without it” if I really want to, but why would I want to?
 There’s a huge difference between the bubbly girl who’s on it and the lethargic zombie who schleps around without it.